hyperledger/besu-docs/docs/Concepts/Node-Types.md

     Fast synchronization is the default for named networks specified using the [`--network`](../Reference/CLI/CLI-Syntax.md#network) option, except for the `dev` development network.
-    It's also the default if connecting to Ethereum MainNet by not specifying the [`--network`](../Reference/CLI/CLI-Syntax.md#network) and [`--genesis-file`](../Reference/CLI/CLI-Syntax.md#genesis-file)
+    It's also the default if connecting to Ethereum Mainnet by not specifying the [`--network`](../Reference/CLI/CLI-Syntax.md#network) and [`--genesis-file`](../Reference/CLI/CLI-Syntax.md#genesis-file)
     options.